cowprotocol/docs/docs/cow-protocol/tutorials/integrations/scripts/order-meta-data-appdata/upload-document-to-ipfs.md

 Having the JSON file, now you need to upload it to IPFS.

-If you are using the [Cow Protocol Explorer's tool to build the meta-data file](https://explorer.cow.fi/appdata), you'll be able to upload and pin it to IPFS using [Piñata](https://www.pinata.cloud/) from the UI, as long as you provide your own Piñata keys.
+If you are using the [Cow Protocol Explorer's tool to build the meta-data file](https://explorer.cow.fi/appdata), you'll be able to upload and pin it to IPFS using [Pinata](https://www.pinata.cloud/) from the UI, as long as you provide your own Pinata keys.

 Alternatively, you could upload/pin the file yourself.
 Read more about [IPFS pinning here](https://docs.ipfs.tech/how-to/pin-files/).